Ministry of Justice (Portugal): History

 The present Ministry of Justice was created in 1821 as the Secretariat of State of the Ecclesiastical and Justice Affairs (also referred as the Ministry of Ecclesiastical and Justice Affairs).
 In 1910, it became the Ministry of Justice and Cults and in 1940, it became the Ministry of Justice.

 Organization

-The Ministry of Justice is headed by the minister, assisted by the Secretary of State of Justice.
+The Ministry of Justice is headed by the minister, assisted by the Secretaries of State of Justice.

 The following agencies are part of the Ministry of Justice: